 Why would parents not use technology to help them parent over a digital realm that is not physical or in many cases invisible to them?
 In the past, parents would monitor certain aspects of their kid’s physical world.
 That is, things like “don’t leave the yard” or “be home by a specified hour”, etc. If they did not comply with these requests, there would be a consequence to pay (“you are grounded…!”) to dissuade a child from doing it again.
 How many parents “ground” their kids from using their cell phones?
 The invisible nature of what they are doing on their cell phones makes this very difficult to do.
 This is where parents should strongly consider fighting technology with technology (or mobile apps with mobile apps).
 We believe these are two important things to consider related to mobile app technology for this invisible playground our kids go to every day:

-Now it is possible to keep an eye on what your children are doing on their cell phones and tables by physically reviewing what is on them or asking them for their login information to their social media accounts.
+Now it is possible to keep an eye on what your children are doing on their cell phones and tablets by physically without physically reviewing the device or without asking them for their login information to their social media accounts.
 This can be time consuming, futile and invade your kid’s privacy beyond what is necessary.

 DON’T TAKE AWAY ALL THEIR PRIVACY